Princess Mafalda of Savoy

 Princess Mafalda of Savoy (19 November 1902 – 28 August 1944) was the second daughter of King Victor Emmanuel III of Italy and his wife Elena of Montenegro.
 In 1925, at the age of 22, she married the Landgrave of Hesse, Philipp.
-In 1943, during World War II, she was imprisoned in the Buchenwald concentration camp, where she later died in 1944 due to loss of blood during an operation.
+In 1943, during World War II, she was imprisoned in the Buchenwald concentration camp, where she died.
 The future King Umberto II of Italy was her younger brother.

-Mafalda was born a princess of savoy.
+Mafalda was born a princess of Savoy.
 She was the second child and daughter of King Victor Emmanuel III of Italy and Elena of Montenegro.
 She was very close to her mother, and went with her mother to visit Italian military hospitals during World War I. In 1925, Mafalda married Philipp, Landgrave of Hesse.
 They had four children together.

 In 1943, during World War II, Mafalda was tricked into going to the German Embassy, under the impression that her husband needed to speak to her.
-However, her husband was already imprisoned in a concentration camp, while her children were in Rome.
-When she arrived in Nazi Germany, Mafalda was arrested.
-She soon was imprisoned in the Buchenwald concentration camp.
+However, her husband was already imprisoned in a concentration camp, while her children had been given sanctuary in the Vatican.
+On her arrival at the German embassy, Mafalda was arrested and transported to Munich for questioning, then to Berlin, and finally to Buchenwald concentration camp.

 On 24 August 1944, the Allies bombed Buchenwald’s ammunition factory.
 Mafalda suffered from burns on her left arm and face, and was found covered up to her neck in debris.
 Her arm soon became infected, and she had an operation done.
-The operation would result in her death, as she would bleed out sometime during the night of 28 August.
+The operation resulted in her death from blood loss during the night of 28 August.

 Early life: 1902–1925

 Mafalda Maria Elisabetta Anna Romana was born on 19 November 1902 in Rome, and was nicknamed "Muti".
 She was the second child born to King Victor Emmanuel III and Queen Elena of Italy.
 She was baptized at the Quirinal Palace on 15 December 1902.
 She had four siblings: Yolanda, Umberto, Giovanna, and Maria Francesca.

 During her childhood, she was closest to her mother, from whom she inherited a love for music and the arts.
 During World War I, she accompanied her mother on her visits to Italian military hospitals.
-In 1919, she accompanied her mother, her sister Yolanda, and the Duchess of Aosta to Paris, France, where the Prince of Wales was also there.
+In 1919, she accompanied her mother, her sister Yolanda, and the Duchess of Aosta to Paris, France, where the Prince of Wales also was.